qnxor/macoh/README.md

 ## Usage

 - Donwload and extract `macoh-x264.sh` in your home folder
-- Then in Terminal do `chmod u+x ~/macoh-x264.sh`
+- Then in Terminal do `bash ~/macoh-x264.sh`

-- Then do `~/macoh-x264.sh`
+That's about it, it will report what it does/needs.
+You can make it executable with `chmod u+x macoh-x264.sh` if you wish and then do `./macoh-x264.sh`.

-That's about it.
-It will report what it does/needs.
-You can optionally do `~/macoh-x264.sh NAME` where `NAME` is some identifier for the test, by default `NAME` will be the current date and time in the format `yyyymmdd-HHMMSS`.
+It accepts an argument, `./macoh-x264.sh NAME`, where `NAME` is an identifier appended to output files.
+Default `NAME` is the current date as `yyyymmdd-HHMMSS`.

 It writes only to your home folder, in `$HOME/Applications` (QGLE) and `$HOME/macoh` (everything else).
 The only exception is the Intel Power Gadget which is installed in /Applications.
-All tools can be uninstalled and erased easily (see Todo).
+All tools can be uninstalled easily (see Todo below).

 ## Feedback